MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ##### Options

-1. Log in to the application as the system administrator (“sa”) and delete the user records as required (no change from previous releases).
+1. Log in to the application as the system administrator ("sa") and delete the user records as required (no change from previous releases).

 2. Assign the specific Microsoft Dynamics GP Administrator(s) SQL Login account